Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Back down the shaft, Shin was hanging limply from Baseball’s left hand, dangling above the drop.
 Regaari and Faarek had untangled themselves from Warhorse’s pack and were picking themselves up, barely able to stand but making a game effort.
 Everyone else was moving again, emerging from the tunnel’s exit in a snappy, swift deployment like they’d done a hundred times.

-He’d Protected them. *Happy* grin, sigh, shuddering breath…
+He’d Protected them. *Happy* grin, sigh, shuddering breath...

-…Warhorse found himself suddenly so rushed on adrenaline he was a bit dizzy.
+...Warhorse found himself suddenly so rushed on adrenaline he was a bit dizzy.
 He shook his head out and focused on Shin.

 "...He make it?"